apache/airflow/BREEZE.rst

   --additional-runtime-deps
           Additional apt runtime dependencies to use when building the images.

+  --disable-pip-cache
+          Disables GitHub PIP cache during the build.
+Useful if github is not reachable during build.

   -C, --force-clean-images
           Force build images with cache disabled.
 This will remove the pulled or build images and start building images from scratch.
 This might take a long time.